Invariant Hochschild cohomology of smooth functions: Interpretation of the lower order cohomology spaces

 Recall also the existence of the \emph{Gerstenhaber bracket} (see \cite{gerstenhaber1} for the original work on this),

-making the Hochschild complex into a Lie superalgebra (if one defines the grading to give $\phi \in \HC^i(\As,\As)$ the degree $i+1$).
-It has the following properties: \begin{itemize} \item A map $\mu \in \HC^2(\As,\As)$ is associative if and only if $[\mu,\mu] = 0$. \item The Hochschild differential $\delta$ can be written in the form $\delta \phi = -[\phi,\mu_0]$. \end{itemize} We do not want to give an explicit formula for this bracket here, but let us remark that the Gerstenhaber bracket of two cochains is simply a linear combination of partial compositions of the cochains in one another at different arguments of the cochains.
-From this, one can derive that the bracket is $G$-equivariant in the sense that
+making the Hochschild complex into a Lie superalgebra (if one defines the grading to give $\phi \in \HC^i(\As,\As)$ the degree $i-1$).

+We do not want to give the lengthy, explicit formula for this bracket here, but let us remark that the Gerstenhaber bracket is a linear combination of partial compositions of its arguments.
+From this, one can derive that the bracket is $G$-equivariant, i.e. for all $\phi, \psi \in \HC^\bullet(\As)$: